Internet-Draft spring-mpte-sr October 2025

 For controller-initiated tunnels, the intended ingress and egress node(s) can be provided to the controller based on implementation-specific methods.
 These may be signaled to the network as multiple tunnels to support multi-ingress scenarios.
 Each tunnel MAY use a null Endpoint value to support multi-egress.

 However, MPTE SR Policies that are originated or defined by network devices are typically limited to a single ingress and a single egress endpoint unless protocols such as PCEP or NETCONF are extended to encode additional intended destination node(s) for controller-based path computation.
-Extensions to the SR Policy architecture may be needed to support signaling of multiple intended destinations for path computation.

 5. Operation